AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

     },
   },
 ```
-You can set gas price and gas limits for faster transactions by adding
+You can set the gas price and gas limits for faster transactions by adding
 ```javascript
       gas: 6000000,
       gasPrice: 10000000000,